mebusy/notes/dev_notes/LinearAlgebra_MatricesandGaussianElimination.md

 The pivots for C are 1 and .9999, much better than .0001 and -9999 for B.

-We have finally arrived at the fundamental algorithm of numerical linear algebra: ***limination with partial pivoting***.
+We have finally arrived at the fundamental algorithm of numerical linear algebra: ***elimination with partial pivoting***.